 A solid SEO strategy does take money and time.
 At the same time, it can yield ROI.
 For example, some businesses double or triple monthly website visits.
 We value the incoming search traffic by comparing the cost of buying those keywords.
 A company could spend tens of thousands per month in advertising to bring the same SEO traffic.
 That's more ROI potential than you get from the stock market.

 Like anything in life worth having, SEO results take time.
 You have to stick with it and stay consistent for the best results.
 Stopping at 90 to 120 days is much too soon.
 At that point, you won't see big bursts in traffic; but you will begin seeing trends.
 You'll see changes in keywords and search engine rank.
 You'll see your investment is working.

 As long as you're producing results, SEO is most effective when you commit for six months to a year.

 Can You Guarantee SEO Results?

 No company can promise top-ranking results; beware of ones that do.
-Dr. Altman once spent $1,000 with an SEO company that said, “We will get you on page one of Google for whatever keywords.”
+A client, Dr. Althouse once spent $1,000 with an SEO company that said, “We will get you on page one of Google for whatever keywords.”
 Though the salesperson making the calls had no SEO knowledge, he made all kinds of promises to close deals.
 In the end, their service was worthless.

 Whatever company you choose, their efforts should be transparent.
-Monthly reports should document and track the SEO process.
-You should have direct access to some of the data, like the information in Google Analytics.
-You want to see the work, document the data, and ensure you're receiving results.
+Keyword research shared and discussed, monthly reports should document and track the SEO process.
+You should have direct access to the data, like the information in Google Analytics.
+You want to start with a plan, see the work, document the data to ensure you're receiving results.

 SEO is a powerful way to define your business.
 Furthermore, it helps drive your online revenue and profits.
 The more you take part in the SEO process, the more you'll learn, and the more value you'll receive.